Jazmin Grace Grimaldi in the footsteps of grandmother Grace Kelly

 Finally the recognition

 Jazmin, the eldest of the illegitimate children of Prince Albert of Monaco (to our knowledge, it must be said), was born in 1992.
-For years she had to hide her royal father, until she was recognized by the Grimaldis as a teenager.
+For years she had to hide her royal father, until she was recognized by the Grimaldis in adolescence.

 “I was 14, ready to go to high school, when the media reported that my dad had a daughter, and it was me,” Jazmin said.
 Harper’s Bazaar.
 “It was quite a change to get so much attention.
 But I knew it would happen someday.”